-Before diabetes occurs, there is a period when blood glucose levels remain high, but not so high as to be called diabetes.
+Before it occurs, there is a period when blood glucose levels remain high, but not so high as to be called that way.
 This is referred to as prediabetes.

-According to certain estimations, about 70% of those diagnosed with prediabetes will eventually develop type II diabetes.
-But thankfully, the progression from prediabetes to diabetes is not inevitable.
+According to certain estimations, about 70% of those diagnosed with this condition will eventually develop type II diabetes.
+But thankfully, the progression is not inevitable.

-And while there are some risk factors you have no control over (such as your genes, past behavior, and age), there are still plenty of things you can do to prevent diabetes from occurring.
-We’d like to present you with 15 ways on how to reduce your diabetes risk.
+And while there are some risk factors we have no control over (such as genes, past behavior, and age), there are still plenty of things we can do to prevent the disease from occurring.
+Here are 15 ways how to do that.

-This can increase any risk you have of developing diabetes, as both sugar and refined carbohydrates serve to increase your blood glucose levels and insulin levels.
-This is why it’s so important to avoid such foods, as it will surely reduce your risk in the long run.
+This can increase any risk we have of developing the disease, as both sugar and refined carbohydrates serve to increase our blood glucose levels and insulin levels.
+That is why it’s so important to avoid such foods, as it will help reduce our risk in the long run.

-There are many studies which prove this to be true.
-A detailed analysis of 37 studies discovered that individuals who had the highest fast-digesting carb intakes had a 40% higher chance of developing diabetes in comparison to those who had the lowest intakes.
+There are many studies that show this.
+A detailed analysis of 37 studies discovered that individuals who had the highest fast-digesting carb intakes had a 40% higher chance of developing the chronic condition in comparison to those who had the lowest intakes.

-Another way you can lower your risk is through regular physical activity.
-Were you aware that exercising increases your cells’ sensitivity to insulin?
-Which means that when you work out, maintaining your blood glucose levels is easier and requires less insulin.
+Another way to lower the risk is through regular physical activity.
+Exercising increases our cells’ sensitivity to insulin, which means that when we work out, maintaining our blood glucose levels is a bit easier and requires less insulin.

 One particular study involving those with prediabetes made a crucial discovery.
 Those who did moderate exercise increased their sensitivity to insulin by 51%.
 Those who did higher-intensity exercise increased it by as much as 85%!
 But it’s important to note that this occurred strictly on workout days.